Little-Podi/Little-Podi/README.md

   - Accepted by CVPR 2023
 - [AiATrack: Attention in Attention for Transformer Visual Tracking](https://arxiv.org/abs/2207.09603)
   - Accepted by ECCV 2022
-- Comprehensive Study on Visual Object Tracking under Explosion of Deep Learning: Survey and Experiments
-  - Rejected by CSUR in 2020

 #### Reached Local Minimas